-ENM 2362, ENM 2363, ENM 3362, ENM 3363, ENM 4362, ENM 4363 Prerequisite: 3DD 1304 (DRF 1301 is highly recommended)
+ENM 2362, ENM 2363, ENM 3362, ENM 3363, ENM 4362, ENM 4363

-Tuition & Fees In-Person: \$800

-А Monday 9:30 a.m12:30 p.m.
+Α Monday 9:30 a.m12:30 p.m.
+Harrell N Monday 6:30-9:30 p.m.
 Harrell

-N Monday 6:30-9:30 p.m.
-Harrell

 The first semester focuses on the techniques of stencil, graffito, and cloisonné, exposing the beginning student to a wide range of approaches.
 The second semester introduces etching techniques for two projects, one on silver and one on copper, using the champlevé technique.
-A third project includes enameling on a chased or etched surface, or basse-taille.
+A third project includes enameling on a chased or etched surface, or bassetaille.
 The intermediate student explores sawed plique-à-jour (backless enameling), enameling on a hydraulically pressed form, and silkscreening enamels.
 Students at the advanced level make decals and steel-cut dies for limited-edition production pieces.
 More advanced classes may include electroforming, painting, spraying enamels, and other combinations of techniques.

-Advanced Ena meling I & II
+Advanced Enameling I & II

 ENM 4362, ENM 4363

-Prerequisite: EN M 3363
+Prerequisite: ENM 3363 or permission of the instructor

-Tuition & Fees In-Person: \$800

-В Monday 1:00-4:00 p.m.
+B Monday 1:00-4:00 p.m.
 Harrell

 At the advanced level, the student is ready to use the technical information of the first four semesters to create a more personal direction.
 Each semester begins with several samples that will explore specific techniques.
 There will be demonstrations of each sample and group critique, discussion, and sharing.
 The final project of the semester is more complex and can involve enamel and metal techniques.
 There will be discussion and direction each week to help facilitate that design.
-Instructor approval and completion of all projects assigned in the first four levels of the course is required.
+Instructor approval and completion of all projects assigned in the first four levels of the course are required.